Rupert is a prolific author who has been creating engaging literature since 2002.

 -

-We support the Broad-Based Black Economic Empowerment (B-BBEE) policy.
+Supporting South Africa's Broad-Based Black Economic Empowerment (B-BEE) policy.

 Projects